 Enable Security Features and Encryption

-Lastly, configure security settings based on the user’s role in the company.
-Different user profiles will require different levels of access and security features.
-Ensure that only authorized personnel can access sensitive information.
-This approach to security helps to protect vital business data and prevent unauthorized access.
+However, make sure that only authorized personnel have access to this sensitive information.
+This approach to security helps protect important business data and prevent unauthorized access.

 Quick & easy device setup for new hires!
 Source: Freepik